cristianastan2/AOES-CLIM670-CESM-OceanIce/_episodes/02-Ocean-Modeling.md

 ## Ocean Models

 The CESM2 ocean component is called POP (Parallel Ocean Program).
 The next version of CESM (CESM3) will use a different ocean model called MOM (Modular Ocean Model).
 Regardless of the exact model used, the fundamentals of ocean modeling are similar and consist of dynamics and physics.
-They may also consist of biological and processes as well.
+They may also consist of biological and chemical processes as well, but we will not discuss this part.

-1. Dynamics
+__Dynamics__

 * Seven Equations and 7 unknowns: U,V,W,T,S,rho,P
 * Plus equations for tracers (chemical, biological, isotopes indicated age of water masses)
 * Approximations: Hydrostatic, Boussinesq
 * Linearize, discretize, solve numerically

-2. Parameterized Physics
+__Parameterized Physics__

 * Vertical mixing: surface boundary layer, interior